astrorigin/nanabozo/README.rst

 ============
 ``nanabozo`` has options to accomodate for different workflows.

-**The option --main** can be used to include a basic, main function definition wrapping around your script.
+**The option -m** can be used to include a basic, main function definition wrapping around your script.

-**The option --html** can be used to send a basic Content-Type HTTP header (text/html, charset UTF-8) before any other output.
+**The option -t** can be used to send a basic Content-Type HTTP header (text/html, charset UTF-8) before any other output.

 **The option -a** can be used to pass a string to *prepend* to the content of